microsoft/finops-toolkit/docs-mslearn/framework/understand/reporting.md

 As a starting point, we focus on tools available in the Azure portal and Microsoft 365 admin center.

 - Familiarize yourself with the [built-in views in Cost analysis](/azure/cost-management-billing/costs/cost-analysis-built-in-views.md), concentrate on your top cost contributors, and drill in to understand what factors are contributing to that cost.
-  - Use the Services view to understand the larger services (not individual cloud resources) that have been purchased or are being used within your environment.
-This view is helpful for some stakeholders to get a high-level understanding of what's being used when they may not know the technical details of how each resource is contributing to business goals.
+  - Use the Services view to understand the larger services (not individual cloud resources) that were purchased or are being used within your environment.
+This view provides stakeholders with a broad overview of resource usage, even if they aren't familiar with the technical specifics of how each resource supports business objectives.
-  - Use the Subscriptions and Resource groups views to identify which departments, teams, or projects are incurring the highest cost, based on how you've organized your resources.
+  - Use the Subscriptions and Resource groups views to identify which departments, teams, or projects are incurring the highest cost, based on how you organized your resources.
   - Use the Resources view to identify which deployed resources are incurring the highest cost.
   - Use the Reservations view to review utilization for a billing account or billing profile or to break down usage to the individual resources that received the reservation discount.
   - Always use the view designed to answer your question.
 Avoid using the most detailed view to answer all questions, as it's slower and requires more work to find the answer you need.